aldoribeirojr/aldoribeirojr.github.io/_posts/2025-03-04-losing-admin-access-to-your-aurora-mysql.md

 This issue was recently reported by a user in [mysqlcommunity.slack.com](https://mysqlcommunity.slack.com), highlighting a serious problem that can occur when managing user accounts in a database managed service.

 ## The Problem
-Imagine a situation where a user that unintentionally executes a SQL statement that locks the admin account of an Aurora database.
+Imagine a situation where a user that unintentionally executes a SQL statement that locks the admin account.
 An example of such a command is:

 ```sql
 ALTER USER 'admin'@'%' ACCOUNT LOCK;